mvolkmann/Cuis-Smalltalk-WindowManager/README.md

   extend past the right or bottom edge of the World, the window is moved left and/or up so it does not do that.

-The second issue is related to window sizes and locations.
+The second issue is related to window locations and sizes.
 When opening a previously saved Cuis image on a laptop, it opens on the laptop screen.
 Suppose you move the Cuis window to an external monitor,